-The profiles that appear on the Crit-Line screen are categorized as Profile A, Profile B and Profile C. As your dialysis treatment progresses, you will see your profile displayed on the screen.
+The profiles that appear on the Crit-Line IV screen are categorized as Profile A, Profile B and Profile C. As your dialysis treatment progresses, you will see your profile displayed on the screen.

-The following pages describe the meaning of Profile A, Profile B and Profile C.
+Here is what Profile A, Profile B and Profile C mean.